baltimoreheritage/civil-rights-heritage/_pages/housing.md

 Dr. Ed Orser quotes one black resident of Greater Rosemont recalling the history of white flight in the late 1940s:

 > Black people started moving out of the confined areas somewhere around 1947 or 1948, but what would happen was that whites would evacuate a block or two blocks, and black people would move in.
 The evacuation would take place first.
 I remember streets like Fulton Avenue, Monroe Street—they were once totally white, and they went through the transition and changed somewhere between 1946 and 1949—that was the time I was in service.
-When I went in, there were no black people when I came out, there they were black streets… But it wasn’t integration… it was an evacuation.
+When I went in, there were no black people when I came out, there they were black streets… But it wasn’t integration… it was an evacuation[@orser_blockbusting_1994]

 These initial movements soon accelerated, particularly in west and northwest areas of Baltimore.
 Lula Jones Garrett, a columnist for the _Baltimore Afro_, observed in a column titled "Change-the-Address New Game on Baltimore Front" writing:

-> "What with the local yokels forsaking the ghettos and moving into swankier mansions, it takes a special edition of the directory to locate your best friends these days."
+> "What with the local yokels forsaking the ghettos and moving into swankier mansions, it takes a special edition of the directory to locate your best friends these days."[@garrett_change--address_1949]

 Among the new home-owners recently arrived on Bentalou Street were Everett Lane, attorney and Mrs. Lane who moved from Division Street, teacher Theresa Thompson, ARC executive Anne Fulwood, and Bettye Murphy and Frank Phillipses at 2047 Bentalou Street.